Bone-Project/BoneOS/README.md

 License
 ---

-BoneOS is Licensed under the GPLv3 License, so anyone can make modifications to the code, but **may not** profit off of this Open Source and free Operating System.
-The modified code has to be of same license (GPLv3), and has to indicate what changes have been made compared to this repository.
+BoneOS is Licensed under the GPLv3 License.